adhavswapna/devsecops-three-tier-todo-java-cicd-project/README.md

-Three-Tier Todo Java CI/CD Project
+Devsecops Three-Tier Todo Java CI/CD Project

 This repository contains the setup and configuration files for deploying a three-tier Todo application using Java, Jenkins, Terraform, AWS EKS, and other related tools.
 Setup Instructions